Back to Blog

 Peterson's algorithm is another mutual exclusion algorithm for two concurrent processes, proposed by G. L. Peterson in 1981.
 The algorithm is based on two shared flags and a turn variable, similar to Dekker's algorithm.
 However, Peterson's algorithm uses a simpler condition for waiting, which avoids the race condition of Dekker's algorithm.
 Here is the basic outline of the algorithm:

-in a busy-wait loop until the other process's flag is 0 or the turn variable indicates that it is the other process's turn.
+In a busy-wait loop until the other process's flag is 0 or the turn variable indicates that it is the other process's turn.
 If the other process's flag is 1 and it is its turn, the process waits until the other process sets the turn variable to its own ID or sets its flag to 0.
 When the process enters the critical section, it sets its flag to 0, allowing the other process to enter the critical section if it is ready.

 Both Dekker's algorithm and Peterson's algorithm are classical algorithms for mutual exclusion in concurrent programs, and they have their strengths and weaknesses.
 Here is a comparison of the two algorithms: